 What are the best gaming phones?

-The top of our best gaming phones list is the recently released Asus ROG Phone 5.
+The best Android gaming phone is the OnePlus 10 Pro, which is powered by this year's top-of-the-line Snapdragon silicon and also lasts a long time on a charge.
+You can also turn to Google's Pixel 6 Pro, as its Tensor chip holds up well when running challenging games.
+However, if you want every little gaming feature possible, then look no further than the Asus ROG Phone 5.
 The combination of 144Hz display, up to 16GB RAM, a Snapdragon 888 chipset and fantastic longevity courtesy of a 6,000 mAh battery means that if gaming's all you care about, there's no better option.

-Another option is the OnePlus 9 Pro, which also packs a 120Hz panel, as well as excellent software courtesy of OnePlus' Oxygen OS front-end atop Android 11.
-And if you want the cheapest path to premium performance, the RedMagic 5G offers the best bang for your buck, with gaming-focused features and a screen as responsive as the ROG Phone 5's, starting at a price under the $600 mark.
+If you want the cheapest path to premium performance, the RedMagic 7 offers the best bang for your buck, with gaming-focused features and a screen as responsive as the ROG Phone 5's, starting at a price under the $600 mark.

 Read on for a deeper look into each of the best gaming phones Tom's Guide has tested, from their performance specs to pros and cons.